 Risk stratification:

-Individuals with pericarditis usually have an excellent prognosis with complete resolution of the pathological process.
-(116).
-However, patients with idiopathic acute pericarditis and certain features at presentation (temperature >38°C), subacute course, large pericardial effusion, and resistance to non-steroidal anti-inflammatory drugs comprise a group with a more guarded prognosis and a greater risk for recurrence and progressing to pericardial constriction (116,117).
+Individuals with pericarditis usually have an excellent prognosis with complete resolution of the pathological process (121,122).
+However, patients with idiopathic acute pericarditis and certain features at presentation (temperature >38°C), subacute course, large pericardial effusion, and resistance to non-steroidal anti-inflammatory drugs comprise a subset of patients with a more guarded prognosis and a greater risk for recurrence and progressing to pericardial constriction (121.122).

 Recommendations.